matteobaccan/owner/docs/event-support.md

-With `TransactionalReloadListener` and `TransactionalPropertyChangeListener` you can also check if the changes being applied are coherent to your requirements and eventually rollback the single property change or the complete set of changes, keeping things as they where before a reload, for instance.
+With `TransactionalReloadListener` and `TransactionalPropertyChangeListener` you can also check if the changes being applied are coherent to your requirements and eventually rollback the single property change or the complete set of changes, keeping things as they where before a reload.

-This is a basic mechanism which allows for some basic validation.
+This is a mechanism which allows for some basic validation.
-A more simple and powerful validation mechanism is planned for the future releases, and the event mechanism will be probably the backbone of it.
+A more simple and powerful validation mechanism is planned for the future releases, and the event mechanism will be probably the backbone of this.